homanhquan1812/Ga-Nam-Cake-Shop/README.md

 </div>
 This website is designed to facilitate convenient online ordering from our cake shop, ensuring prompt delivery of your selected products at your doorstep.

-# Website address:
+# Website address
 > https://ganamcakeshop.onrender.com/

-# Technologies used to build this website:
+# Technologies used to build this website
 1. Front-end: <b>HTML, CSS, SCSS, Javascript</b>.
 2. Back-end: <b>NodeJS and ExpressJS</b>
 3. NoSQL Database: <b>MongoDB</b>.